 Side Hustle for cash in the neighbourhood

 An obvious way to boost your account is a side hustle.
 Whether it be driving Ubers, babysitting, cleaning houses, or a Saturday barista job.
 Think outside the box, and what you could manage in your schedule while keeping in mind whether you’ll have extra downtime for relaxation once travelling.

 Ask for a cash shaped going away gift

-Does your family like to give you gifts and are they likely to want to help you on your adventure?
-Get ahead and ask (politely, and with charm!) for going away funds instead of token items which will take up space in your suitcase.
+Does your family like to give you gifts?
+Are they likely to want to help you on your adventure?
+Get ahead, asking politely, and with charm for going away funds instead of token items which may take up space in your suitcase.

 Invest in a Credit Card